jonathangoldsmith/UltimateFrisbeeCounter/README.md

 # UltimateFrisbeeCounter
 Sideline helper for Ultimate Frisbee Games.
 Keeps track of the stall, the score, and where your team started.
-I threw this together in like 6 hours for our Winter League due to COVID precatuions so the code isn't the cleanest, and functionality is limited.
+I threw this together in like 6 hours for our Winter League due to COVID precautions so the code isn't the cleanest, and functionality is limited.

 https://apps.apple.com/us/app/ultimate-frisbee-counter/id1606684005 on the app store